 Peter is waiting for Morlun in a lab full of radioactive materials.
-He injects some materials to his bloodstream.
+He injects some radioactive fluid into his bloodstream.
 Morlun enters the lab, and starts to fight against Peter, who is in his Spider-man costume.
 Morlun absorbs some of Peters strenght, but it hurts him.
-Thanks to Peters precautions.
+Thanks to Peters suppositions.

 Peter/Spider-man starts to fight against Morlun.
-Morlun doesn`t fight back, because he knows it will hurt him.
+Morlun cannot fight back, due radiation will hurt him.
 Spidey keeps beating.
 And Morlun is beaten down.
 Morlun begs for Spidey not to kill him.

-Then, Morluns associate, who hasn`t been seen in a while, shoots Morlun.
-And Morlun dies.
+Then, Dex, Morlun's associate, who hasn't been seen in a while, shoots Morlun.
+And Morlun initially dies.

-Spidey goes to Ezekiels skyscraper.
-He feels sad, for Ezekiel is dead.
-Or is he?
-No.
+Spidey goes to Ezekiel's skyscraper.
+He feels sad, for Ezekiel's death.
+He discovers Ezekiel is not dead.

 Spidey returns home, undresses his costume, and goes to sleep pretty guickly.
-Then Aunt May opens the door, which isn`t locked.
-He goes inside, and sees the shreaded Spider-man costume, and a beat-up Peter sleeping in bed.
-And he is, simply said, shocked.
+Then Aunt May opens the door and goes inside.
+Finally she sees the shreaded Spider-man costume, and a beat-up Peter sleeping in bed.
+And she is, simply said, shocked.

 A piece of text of an article in ComicBookGalaxy.com: